Andy4495/solar_data_logger/README.md

 Holding down PUSH2 at reboot clears the data store in FRAM.
 The LED is briefly flashed when FRAM is cleared.

-If a reboot is detected (e.g., due to loss of power from the solar panel), then 5555 (i.e., whatever is defined as REBOOT_DETECTED) is stored in the next data cell.
+If a reboot is detected (e.g., due to loss of power from the solar panel), then the `REBOOT_DETECTED` value is stored in the next data cell.

-The LED is flashed every few seconds (per `#define LED_TIME`).
+The LED is flashed every few seconds (per `LED_TIME` value).
 Since this takes a little extra power, it may be useful to remove the LED jumper after confirming that the program is running so that the measurements aren't affected by the LED current draw.

 To connect a serial monitor to the logger without impacting the data collection:

-- Configure the Jumper Isolation Block (J101) with jumpers "GND" and "TXD>>" connected and the other jumpers ("5V", "3V3", "RXD<<", "SBWTDIO", "SBWTCK") disconnected
+- Configure the Jumper Isolation Block (J101) with jumpers `GND` and `TXD>>` connected and the other jumpers (`5V`, `3V3`, `RXD<<`, `SBWTDIO`, `SBWTCK`) disconnected
 - Connect a PC via USB to the Debug Probe section

 ## External Libraries